gatsbyjs/gatsby/docs/docs/how-plugins-apis-are-run.md

 ## Running each plugin

 Next, we filter all `flattenedPlugins` down to those that implement the API we're trying to run.
 For each plugin, we require its `gatsby-node.js` and call its exported API function.
-E.g if API was `sourceNodes`, it would result in a call to `gatsbyNode['sourceNodes'](...apiCallargs)`.
+E.g. if API was `sourceNodes`, it would result in a call to `gatsbyNode['sourceNodes'](...apiCallargs)`.

 ## Injected arguments